News

 OfS introduces new freedom of speech complaints scheme for academics

 The Office for Students (OfS), a higher education watchdog, is set to introduce a new complaints scheme for university staff and speakers to report freedom of speech violations.
-The Department for Education said this “first-of-its kind” scheme, which will be cost-free and “streamlined”, would become effective for the 2026-27 academic
+The Department for Education said this “first-of-its kind” scheme, which will be cost-free and “streamlined”, would become effective from the 2026-27 academic

 By Guillaume Felix